oneconvergence/dkube-examples-internal/tensorflow/object-detection/pets/README.md

 	-  **Parameters** section - Leave it to default.
 	- **Workspace** section - Please select the workspace *pet-detector-preprocessing* created in *Step1*.
 	- **Dataset** section - Please select *ver 2* of the dataset *pets* created in *Step2*.
 Mount path - /opt/dkube/input
-	- **Output Dataset** section - Create a dvs dataset and select it.
+	- **Output Dataset** section - Select the above dvs dataset.
 Mount path - /opt/dkube/output.
 5. Click *Submit* button.
 6. A new entry with name *preprocess-pets-dataset* will be created in *Data Preprocessing* table.
 7. Check the *Status* field for lifecycle of job, wait till it shows *complete*.